JohnReid/DeLorean/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.
+There was a NOTE about possible mis-spelled words.
+The package was archived on 2018-05-09.
+I did submit another version but nothing seems to have happened with this submission.